khannasahab/beautiful-jekyll/blogs/life/_posts/2018-12-31-why-do-you-work.md

 ### If tomorrow you wake up with $500,000 in bank, what would you do?
 I will leave you thinking!

 >It is the last day of the year 2018.
 Now try to ask these questions to yourself.
 Be honest.
 Why do you work?
 What inspires you beyond money?
-What are you doing to change your life for bettet?
+What are you doing to change your life for better?
 Spend some quality time and be a better version of yourself in 2019.